-Brisbane City Council investigates complaints about light and glare that come from advertising signs, entertainment venues and events, Council's parks, properties and streetlights, and commercial and private properties (such as flood lights or sensor lights).
+Brisbane City Council investigates complaints about light and glare that come from advertising signs, events, Council's parks, properties and streetlights, and commercial and private properties (such as flood lights or sensor lights).
 Lighting on freeways and their on and off ramps are usually the responsibility of the Department of Transport and Main Roads.

 Lodge a complaint

 When investigating a light complaint, Council will consider:

 - the duration and rate of emission and the light's characteristics and qualities

 - the sensitivity of the environment and the impact of the light

 - the position of the light and any measures that have been taken to reduce its impact on neighbours.

 For more information, download our fact sheet, contact Council or find out more about lodging a complaint about an environmental nuisance issue.

 - Managing light pollution in our community fact sheet (PDF - 399kb)

 - Managing light pollution in our community fact sheet (Word - 99kb).